Illusion of Wakefulness

 It was the occasions like that which inspired my thoughts about people possibly spending their lifetimes by never being fully awake - or in a spiritual sense awake at all.
 Thoughts like that found their generous support in those books I read at the time about zen Buddhism and general Eastern philosophy where this illusion of the apparent reality was called "maya".
 I wish I could remember now more of that enlightening stuff.
 However, the topic is very close to my designed self-discipline, and there is not a single moment during the day when I am not living it.

 As I am observing people, so often something is missing in their faces, some sign of alertness, of animation, or readiness to change that expression.
-Instead, all seem to be somehow absent, their faces looking like just a part of their wardrobe.
+Instead, all seem to be somehow absent, their faces looking like just a part of the wardrobe they are wearing.

 Many times people are giving me an impression of those ventriloquist's dolls drifting through life and hoping to find an animator who would put some life into them.
 It makes me wonder, if they are absent from the present moment, where are they present?
 Are they running on an automatic pilot and merely responding to life situations according to its programs - while being asleep, just like I was in my vivid dream about my getting ready for work and not knowing that I was fooling myself?

 Indeed, so many of us are sleepwalkers trained to respond to life in a robot-like manner, having some clusters of knee-jerk reactions ready for different occasions.
 It's where we found our comfort zone, within a range of familiar patterns of experiencing.

 Day-in, day-out, year after year the same thoughts, same emotions, having some conversations with the same people about the same stuff - so that the whole life passes as one complex routine with a few standing out festivities, like getting married or something.